BadIdeaException/geometry-3d/README.md

 *   `axis` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The axis along which to project.
 Can be `0` for the x axis, `1` for the y axis, or `2` for the z axis.

 Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[Vector](#vector)>** The polygon, projected onto the plane.

+### smooth

+Smoothes `poly` by finding and removing aberrant chains.
+An aberrant chain is a series of vertices such that the first and the last vertex are very close together.
+After removal, only the start vertex will remain in the result.

+To improve efficiency, chain length is capped at `lookahead`.
+This is number is actually the *maximum* lookahead.
+The actual lookahead may be lower if polygon length is less than `lookahead - 1`.
+This is necessary because traversing the entire polygon will *always* result in an aberrant chain, with the end vertex being the start vertex after a full circumnavigation.

+#### Parameters

+*   `poly` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[Vector](#vector)>** The polygon from which to remove aberrant chains.
+*   `threshold` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The **square** of the maximum distance between the start and the end of an aberrant chain.
+Vertices must be at most the (square root of this) distance apart for the series to be considered aberrant and removed.
+*   `lookahead` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The maximum number of vertices to look ahead to find a possible end vertex.

+Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[Vector](#vector)>** The polygon, with aberrant chains removed after their first vertex.

 ### triangulate